vboyev-MSFT/defender-docs/defender-xdr/defender-experts-scoped-coverage.md

 ## Using Defender Experts scoped coverage

 You can create a predefined Microsoft Defender for Endpoint device group or a Microsoft Entra ID user group in the Microsoft Defender portal to which you can add devices and users, respectively.
-The default name assigned to the created device or user group is:
+The name assigned to the created device or user group must begin with:

 - **Defender_Experts_Scoped_Coverage_Devices**
 - **Defender_Experts_Scoped_Coverage_Users**

-The devices and users you add to these groups are then considered as the set of assets that are in scope for this service.

 :::image type="content" source="media/defender_scoped_devices.png" alt-text="Screenshot of Defender Experts Scoped devices." lightbox="media/defender_scoped_devices.png":::

 :::image type="content" source="media/defender-experts-scoped-users.png" alt-text="Screenshot of Defender Experts Scoped users." lightbox="media/defender-experts-scoped-users.png":::

+The devices and users you add to these groups are then considered as the set of assets that are in scope for this service.

 > [!NOTE]
-> Defender Experts need **Security admin** permissions to create the device and user groups.
+> You need **Security admin** permissions to create the device and user groups.
 [Learn more about granting permissions to our experts](get-started-xdr.md#grant-permissions-to-our-experts).

 > [!TIP]
 > The device group should be in the highest order of priority for the devices under it, to be considered in scope.
 This is a known product limitation.